zub2/cp2utf8/README.md

 # What is it?
-cp2utf8 is a tool for converting 8-byte data into UTF-8 based on translation tables identical to those used by the linux kbd package.
+cp2utf8 is a tool for converting data from legacy 8bit encoding into UTF-8 using translation tables identical to those used by the Linux kbd package.
 (See setfont(8)).

 # Why not simply use iconv, recode, ...?
 None of the tools I tried could handle both of the following two requirements: